meratad/meratad/README.md

 ---
 <div align="center">

-I have a BA in Political Science and right now getting an MA in International Relations.
+I have a BA in Political Science and an MA in International Relations.

 For my BA, I focused on propaganda, election campaigns and social media.